Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 Nice!
 The flag is NETON{N1c3_ByP4sS_My_Fr13eND!}
 ```

-I'm not sure whether this counts as a bypass... but hey, it worked. : )
+I'm not sure whether or not this counts as a bypass... but hey, it worked. : )